Celebrating terrific walks with our friends, and collecting tips for next time!

 We were on the trail by 10am.

-The first stretch was lively with birds, it would be a good spot for a bit of quiet birdwatching.
-We reached the turnoff to Cape Raoul or Shipstern Bluff at 10.30am.
 At the Cape Raoul lookout we were pleased to see one of the maxi's steaming south.
 Perhaps Whisper, which arrived at Constitution Dock at 3.51pm??
 Kat's photo shows a helicopter taking a close look:

 The trail down the hill and along the windswept headland has been sensitively upgraded - smoother, wider but not overly curated - to provide an easy walking surface and take the steepness out of the hillside path.
 You can now walk without having to watch your footing all the time, a great relief.
 A couple of duckboard stretches were well placed.
 The views were fabulous as always along the headland.